convox/docs/docs/introduction/faq.md

 ## How many applications can I deploy in a single Rack?

 There is no artificially small limit.
-Some of our customers run up to 100 apps in a single rack.
+Some of our users run up to 100 apps in a single rack.
 There are many variables to determine, and decide how you configure your deployment environments.

 ## Does Convox have a solution for secrets management?